exonum/exonum-doc/src/advanced/dos-protection.md

 ## Internal Protection

-The consensus algorithm provides proposals for new blocks, and one of these proposed Each block committed to the blockchain must be authorized by at least `+2/3` validators (see [Consensus](../architecture/consensus.md) for more details).
+The consensus algorithm provides proposals for new blocks, and one of these proposed blocks should be included into the blockchain after other validators approval.
+Each block committed to the blockchain must be authorized by at least `+2/3` validators (see [Consensus](../architecture/consensus.md) for more details).
 Internal protection has to guarantee two properties for honest validators: